olhanahorna/VoI_cell_level/README.md

 # VoI_cell_level

-This repository contains the codebase for the manuscript "Evaluating the value of cell-level information in multi-objective forest planning"
+This repository contains the codebase for the manuscript:

-The following files are contained in this directory:
+**"Evaluating the Value of Cell-Level Information in Multi-Objective Forest Planning"**

+---

+## Repository Structure

+### 📄 README
-README.md -- brief instructions to run the analysis.
+- **README.md** — Brief instructions to run the analysis.

-Data folder:
+### 📂 Data
+- **2025-03-27_stands_30_GIT.parquet**
+  Input file for optimization containing stand-level data.
+  - This is the output file from the forest simulator **Gaya 2.0**.

+- **2025-08-13_cells_30_clustered_GIT_compressed.parquet**
+  Input file for optimization containing cell-level data.
-    2025-03-27_stands_30_GIT.parquet - input file for optimization that contains data for stands.
-This file is the output of the forest simulator Gaya 2.0
+  - This is the output file from the forest simulator **Gaya 2.0**.

-    2025-08-13_cells_30_clustered_GIT_compressed.parquet - input file for optimization that contains data for cells.
-This file is the output of the forest simulator Gaya 2.0.
-It also includes additional columns to identify what segment each cells belongs within each cluster.
-Each cluster is presented as new column.
-An additional column is added to identify what stand each cells belongs to (stands as cluster case)
+  - Includes additional columns for segmentation information:
+    - Each cluster is presented as a separate column.
+    - An additional column identifies which stand each cell belongs to (stand as cluster case).

+- **grouping_options_4cells.pkl**
-    grouping_options_4cells.pkl - dictionary with segmentation information to be used in the optimization for the cluster case.
+  Dictionary with segmentation information used in optimization for the cluster case.

-Python folder:
+### 📂 Python
+- **2025-03-13_fixing_broken_cells.ipynb**

-    2025-03-13_fixing_broken_cells.ipynb - code used to fix the "broken" fragmented cells along stand boundaries.
-Only needed to be used if the input data does not include uniform cells.
+  Code to fix fragmented ("broken") cells along stand boundaries.
+  - Only required if input data does not already include uniform cells.

+- **2025-03-25_segmentation_clusters.ipynb**
-    2025-03-25_segmentation_clusters.ipynb - code used for segmentation and creation of multiple clusters.
+  Code for segmentation and creation of multiple clusters.

+- **2025-03-26_Optimization_no_cluster.ipynb**
+  Optimization model **without clusters**.
-    2025-03-26_Optimization_no_cluster.ipynb - code for optimization without inclusion of clusters.
-Used for optimizing stands and cells as independent management units.
+  - Used for treating stands and cells as independent management units.

+- **2025-03-29_Optimization_clusters.ipynb**
+  Optimization model **with clusters**.
-    2025-03-29_Optimization_clusters.ipynb - code for optimization of clusters.
-The model will define the optimal cluster for a problem to be solved.
+  - The model determines the optimal cluster for the given problem.

-    2025-03-31_optimization_cluster_iterative.ipynb - and an alternative formulation for solving the clusters.
-In this version, the model will solve each cluster separately and save the outputs.
-The optimal cluster could be then defined by defining which cluster produced the best objective function.
-This version of the model could be advantageous to see the distribution of the outputs.
+- **2025-03-31_optimization_cluster_iterative.ipynb**
+  Alternative cluster optimization formulation.
+  - Solves each cluster separately and saves outputs.
+  - The optimal cluster could then be determined by comparing resulting objective function values.
+  - Advantage: enables exploration of output distributions across clusters.

+---